On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: On the asymptotic distortion of diffeomorphisms

-However, these conclusions are incompatible with the continuity of the derivative of $h$ at 1.
 Starting with arbitrary nontrivial diffeomorphisms of zero asymptotic distortion, the technique above easily shows that the set of diffeomorphisms with positive asymptotic distortion is dense in the (closed) set of diffeomorphisms having only parabolic fixed points.
 Since the former set coincides with

 this shows that positive asymptotic distortion is a generic property in the latter set.
 However, the construction reveals even more than this: zero asymptotic distortion seems to force a very particular structure for the diffeomorphism.
 Despite this, we were not able to settle the question below: